1970Mr/news-portal/README.md

 The FileManager module handles the upload and management of files.

 - **Features:**
-    - Upload images, videos, and documents
+    - Upload and manage images
+      - View all uploaded files on the site
+      - Edit existing files
-    - Organize files in folders
+      - Create new files
-    - Secure file access

 ### Front